 How Car Insurance Works

-When you purchase car insurance, you can opt for different types of insurance and policy amounts.
-Think of it as one of those “create your own” burrito places where you can add different fillings to your burrito.
-Depending on the state in which you live, there are certain car insurance requirements you’ll need to meet — more about this later on.
+When you purchase car insurance, you can choose different types of insurance and policy amounts.
+Depending on the state where you live, there are certain car insurance requirements you’ll need to meet — more about this later on.

 Adding more types of insurance and higher coverage limits provides greater coverage, but it also raises your premiums.
 Having a lower deductible can also bump up your rates.
 On the other hand, a higher deductible can lower your rates.
 (A deductible is a common insurance term that means how much you would need to pay upfront before insurance coverage kicks in.)